-The Collier MPO, along with FDOT and other traffic safety partners, shares a high concern about the upward trending of traffic fatalities both statewide and nationally.
-As such, on December 10, 2021, the Collier MPO agreed to support FDOT's statewide safety performance targets for calendar year 2022, thus agreeing to plan and program projects in the TIP that once implemented, are anticipated to make progress towards achieving the statewide targets.
+The Collier MPO, along with FDOT and other traffic safety partners, shares a high concern about the upward trending of traffic fatalities, both statewide and nationally.
+As such, the Collier MPO supports FDOT's statewide 2022 safety targets.
 The safety initiatives within this TIP are intended to contribute toward achieving these targets.
-In addition, the MPO has programmed projects specifically addressing local safety concerns.